openedx/docs.openedx.org/source/community/release_notes/eucalyptus.rst

 * ``edx.drag_and_drop_v2.item.picked_up``
 * ``edx.drag_and_drop_v2.loaded``

-For more information, see :ref:`data:Drag and Drop Events`.

 The following analytics events have been added for the bookmarks feature.

 * ``edx.bookmark.accessed``
 * ``edx.bookmark.added``
 * ``edx.bookmark.listed``
 * ``edx.bookmark.removed``

-For more information, see :ref:`data:bookmark_events`.

 The following analytics events have been added for the notes feature.